kapetan-io/querator/doc/adr/0022-managing-item-lifecycles.md

 different consumer at the exact moment one might expect.
 However, I believe that the efficiency gained by this design outweighs any deficiencies incurred by the delayed handling of expired reservations.

+#### The appearance of compromised FIFO integrity
+The decision to force items which exceed the `reserved_deadline` to be re-queued at the beginning of the queue can have a negative impact on items which MUST be processed in a specific order.

+Consider a queue with 3 items which must be completed in order
+- Item 1 adds an item to a list in a database
+- Item 2 processes the list in the database
+- Item 3 deletes the item from the database

+If `Item 1` exceeds the `reserved_deadline`, `Item 1` will be re-queued to run after `Item 3` completes, which is likely not what the user wants.
+This behavior may appear to the user as if the FIFO integrity is compromised.
+In this scenario it may be acceptable that an item which fails to be processed as completed will block all other items from being processed until itself is processed to completion.

+In the future, we may want to support marking reserved items which exceed their `reserved_deadline` without placing them at the begining of the queue.
+Thus preserving their place at the end of the queue.
+This is currently not a priority as it is my opinion that such scenario can be avoided by having `Item 1` enqueue `Item 2` only when `Item 1` is complete, thus avoiding this problem, and ensuring order or user operation is preserved while not blocking other items in the queue waiting to be processed.